Vegan Places to Eat

 The Pavilion Arms in Bournemouth

 Looking for somewhere to grab a bite to eat or something more substantial after exploring Bournemouth’s beautiful beaches?
-Pop into The Pavilion Arms restaurant for hearty, comforting British classics like fish and chips, pie and mash, and the best roast dinner in Bournemouth – perfectly paired with a pint of award-winning Butcombe beer.
+Pop into The Pavilion Arms restaurant for hearty, comforting British classics like the best vegan roast dinner in Bournemouth – perfectly paired with a pint of award-winning Butcombe beer.
 Kids are welcome, too, with a child-friendly menu of nutritious and delicious meals, and a welcoming, family-friendly atmosphere.

 The Pelican in Chew Magna